 If you're having trouble

-If the "Create Entry" button not appearing: Make sure you've selected activities in the Work Activity panel first.
+If the "Create Entry" button is not appearing: Make sure you've selected activities in the Work Activity panel first.

 If you're getting an error related to required fields: Check that all mandatory fields are completed before saving.

-If you don't have any matter/project/initiative predictions in your work Groups: Try manual methods while the Laurel's AI model learns your work patterns - predictions improve with use.
+If you don't have any matter/project/initiative predictions in your Work Groups: Try manual methods while the Laurel's AI model learns your work patterns - predictions improve with use.

 What happens next